zoolanders/documentation/src/essentials-for-yootheme-pro/forms/configuration.md

 ![Email Form Action](./assets/actions/email.png)

 > This action support Submit Data Placeholders.
-You can place a reference to a field using it Control Name, e.g. `{myinput}`, during execution the placeholder will be **replaced** with the submitted data.
+You can place a reference to a field using its Control Name, e.g. `{myinput}`, during execution the placeholder will be **replaced** with the submitted data.

 ### Message